German stocks - Factors to watch on June 9

-FRANKFURT, June 9 The DAX top-30 index looked set to open unchanged on Friday, according to premarket data from brokerage Lang & Schwarz at 0620 GMT.
+FRANKFURT, June 9 (Reuters) - The DAX top-30 index looked set to open unchanged on Friday, according to premarket data from brokerage Lang & Schwarz at 0620 GMT.

 The following are some of the factors that may move German stocks: